Skip to content

 5. The user directly interacts with the custom authentication service and authenticates.

-6. Once authenticated, the external service redirects the user back to WSO2 Identity Server, including the previously assigned flowId in the request.
+6. Once authenticated, the external service redirects the user back to WSO2 Identity Server, including the assigned flowId in the request.

 7. WSO2 Identity Server calls the custom authentication service endpoint again, with the flowId, to verify authentication completion.